 Mac patch falls short of expectations

 The mega-patch Apple Computer Inc. released last week to fix a variety of flaws isn't as thorough as it should be, security experts say.
-Among other
+Among other things, the patch added a function to the Safari Web browser, iChat instant messaging program and Apple Mail client that warns users when a download is potentially malicious.
+But experts say the patch still leaves attackers room to ram through a malicious application that looks like a safe file on the surface.

 "While Apple added a checkpoint to the downloading and execution process, they did not eliminate this vulnerability," Kevin Long, an analyst with Herndon, Va.-based security vendor Cybertrust Inc., told CNET News.com.
 "If a user can be tricked into opening a file that looks like a picture, the user may actually be opening a malicious script."